-Principal Component Analysis (PCA) is a data analysis technique used for dimensionality reduction; it is frequently used when the dataset has a very large number of features.
-Each principal component attempts to capture the largest amount of variance in the dataset; successive components contain the largest possible variance not accounted for by previous components.
-In other words, PCA transforms the data into features that are minimally correlated by taking linear combinations of the input features.
+Principal Component Analysis (PCA) is a data analysis technique used for dimensionality reduction, which is frequently used when the dataset has a very large number of features.
+The components in PCA aim to capture the largest amount of variance in the dataset.

 PCA is important for reducing the complexity of a problem by condensing information from many different features into just a few representative features.
 Using PCA, you can effectively arrive at insights for extremely complex datasets.
 One example would be an IoT use case where you are analyzing data from thousands of different sensors to analyze the efficiency of a system.
 PCA would help by transforming your dataset of thousands of columns into just a few components so that you can rapidly characterize the system's inefficiencies.
 PCA would also make it easier to analyze gene expression data from to understand which genes out of hundreds are expressed by different common pathogens.

 Unlike Smart Mapping which is a supervised machine learning routine, PCA is an unsupervised machine learning routine.
 This means that you do not need a target feature in mind when running PCA, which can be very helpful to get a broader understanding of the trends and relationships in your data.

 - Open the PCA panel by clicking the icon in the toolbar or selecting PCA from the Data Analytics menu.

 - By default, PCA will look for 3 principal components in your data since typically the variance in large datasets is captured in the first 3 components.

 - Tip: You can adjust the number of components by entering a number from 1 to 10.

 A visualization will be generated to show you the first three principal components on the X, Y and Z axes.
 You will also find a visualization of the key features identified as strongly influencing the first three principal components by toggling through the Suggested Mappings.